 If incorrect charges are found during the weekly review, contact the vendor immediately to resolve any discrepancies.
 If you cannot resolve the issue with the vendor within one business day, call purchasing.
 The accounting supervisor will contact BMO/Harris Bank and pursue resolution on your behalf.
 The disputed item will be reflected in subsequent statements’ outstanding balance but will not be included in the total amount due.

 BMO/Harris Bank will send a letter to purchasing requesting specific information regarding the disputed charge.
 The cardholder or card custodian will provide detailed information to be returned to BMO/Harris Bank.

 When the dispute has been resolved, any credit will be put on the next statement with an explanatory note.
 The outstanding balance will be adjusted by the credit amount to reflect the final settlement of the disputed item.

 Procurement cards must be kept in a locked secure storage area when not in use.

-In case of theft or loss, the cardholder or card custodian must notify BMO/Harris Bank immediately at 800-270-7760 (24 hours a day, 365 days a year).
-Also report the loss to the Business Office (360-676-6541) immediately but not later than the following business day.
+In case of theft or loss, the cardholder or card custodian must notify the loss to the business office (676-6541) immediately but not later than the following business day.